-Volunteering during your time at LSE has many benefits, but one of the biggest is that it can help you settle into London.
+We’re excited to welcome you to the LSE community!
+Volunteering during your time at LSE has many benefits, especially helping you to settle into a new city and meet new people.
 It’s not unusual to feel a little overwhelmed when arriving in such a big city, starting on your course and trying to do all those other things that life throws at you.
-In this blog, we give you four reasons why we think volunteering can help you settle into London and feel part of this incredible city.
+In this blog, we give you 6 reasons why we think you should start volunteering now.

 Volunteering is a fantastic way to make new friends.
-Meeting people who believe in a similar cause instantly gives you something to talk about.
+Meeting people who believe in a similar cause instantly gives you something to talk about, both online and in person.
 Whether it’s cleaning up a local park, mentoring a school child or welcoming refugees to London you’ll definitely have something to bond over.
 Many volunteers told us that they enjoyed meeting students from different courses or making friends with someone who was completely separate to LSE.
 Don’t worry if you feel a little shy, the LSE Volunteer Centre runs one-off volunteering opportunities that are aimed at people new to volunteering or to London.
-Just sign up on LSE CareerHub to attend.
+Just sign up on LSE CareerHub to attend!

 If you live in hall of residence near LSE it can be really tempting to stay in zone 1 and we don’t blame you.
 However, volunteering is a brilliant way to explore London that you’re living in and escape the “LSE bubble”.
 The Volunteer Centre has opportunities all across London and students often report back how fun it is to see somewhere new.
 The good news is that most charities will pay your travel expenses, but please remember to ask this before you start volunteering.